beurar/Viceroys-STALKER-ALife/README.md

 * Generates APERS minefields on town outskirts and single IEDs on roads.
 Fields are now circular with a configurable radius.
 * Mines despawn when no players are nearby and respawn when someone approaches.
 * Enable debug mode to visualize fields and place test minefields via the action menu.
 Ambush sites can also be spawned this way.
-* When debug mode is enabled the activity grid overlay automatically refreshes on the map, filling each grid block with 20% opacity: yellow for active squares and red for inactive ones.
 * Abandoned and damaged vehicles may appear on or near roads.
 * Tripwires and booby traps can spawn inside buildings around towns.
 * An IED manager tracks up to 400 road bombs, respawning new sites when old ones are cleared.